yeehaa123/elab/README.md

 erc
 ===
-This a place to work together on pitches and proposals.
+This is a place to work together on pitches and proposals.